pplulee/uom_autocheckin/README_en.md

 After completing all check-ins in present day, a scheduled task will be automatically set to 12:00AM in the next day, so that the program can continue execution afterwards.

-## Frequently asked question
-* If the check in website service is malfunctioning, the program will fail as well.

 ~~English Version Translator: Tenjin~~